tonymays/take-home-challenge/README.md

 The solution is perceived to be n(0).
 A reading of the documentation does not discuss this so I am forced to assume.
-The assumption would be benchmarked against other tree packages in the real world to ensure our development needs would be meet from a usage model of evaluation.
+The assumption would be benchmarked against other tree packages in the real world to ensure our development needs would be meet from a usage model with evaluation.

 I will leave the choice of solution to your opinion.